 Maureen Tunney is an independent film producer whose projects have ranged from commercials and public service announcements to such innovative app content as the “Be My Eyes” campaign, which creates instant communication between blind and sighted partners.
 She developed her professional skills in an atmosphere of service, beginning with her long association with the Luethi-Peterson International Camps organization, which each summer brings together children from numerous world cultures in several European and North American locations.
-She has also been a mentor to numerous young people seeking film and media careers, including her own sons.
-Her involvement with “The Seeds of Vandana Shiva” is a continuation of her strong interest in advocacy for under-represented communities around the world.
+Her involvement with “The Seeds of Vandana Shiva” is a continuation of her strong interest in advocacy for underrepresented communities around the world.

 A child of the Occupy Wall Street movement, Jeff’s journey to land interviews with Noam Chomsky and Glenn Greenwald sparked his passion for archival research.
 He has since worked with Academy-Award-nominated filmmakers on documentaries illustrating the stories of activists and athletes from the Middle East, Asia, Africa, and across the Americas.
 He has provided research for the Electronic Frontier Foundation and The New York Times, and his work has aired on PBS.
-Jeffrey lives to find the unfindable.
-Most recently, his deep-dive research on 60 Minutes journalist Mike Wallace provided footage for a film now in competition at Sundance.
 As a producer, Jeff has worked on films about whistleblowers and drone strike survivors and has consulted for the Chumash indigenous people.

 Would you believe it: It’s been four years since we finished our film Sons of Africa and had the idea to tell the life story of Dr. Vandana Shiva.